-- a.
-Cancelled original cheque leaf in respect of bank account to be registered where the account number and names of the account holders are printed on the face of the cheque; or - b.
-Bank statement or copy of Bank Pass Book page with the Investor's Bank Account number, name and address.; - c.
+- d.
+Cancelled original cheque leaf in respect of bank account to be registered where the account number and names of the account holders are printed on the face of the cheque; or - e. here the account number and names of the account holders are printed on the face of the cheque; or - f.
+Bank statement or copy of Bank Pass Book page with the Investor's Bank Account number, name and address.; - g.
 Bank letter / certificate on its letter head certifying the account holder's name, account number and branch address [Such letter / certification should be certified by the Bank Manager with his / her full name, signature, employee code.]

 The above documents will also be required for change in bank account mandate submitted by the Investor.
 The AMC will register the Bank Account only after verifying that the sole/ first joint holder is the holder / one of the joint holders of the bank account.
 In case if a copy of the above documents is submitted, Investor shall submit the original to the AMC/ Service Centre for verification and the same shall be returned.
 In case of Multiple Registered Bank Account, Investor may choose one of the registered bank accounts for the credit of redemption/ IDCW proceeds (being "Pay-out bank account").
 Investor may however, specify any other registered bank accounts for credit of redemption proceeds at the time of requesting for the redemption.
 Investor may change such Pay-out Bank account, as necessary, through written instructions.
 However, if request for redemption is received together with a change of bank account (unregistered new bank account) or before verification and validation of new bank account, the redemption request would be processed to the currently registered default old bank account.
-For further details please refer to paragraph on 'Registration of Multiple Bank Accounts in respect of an Investor Folio' in the SAI.
+For further details please refer to paragraph on 'Registration of Multiple Bank Accounts in respect of an Investor Folio' in the SAI